tgrant06/GradeMaster/README.md

 The WinClient (based on WinUi 3) will be discontinued for now, in favor of the comming .Net MAUI Client.

 ### Development State
-YourGT is currently in a very early developmental state. <br>
+GradeMaster is currently in a very early developmental state. <br>

 ### Supported Platforms
 The Desktop GUI Client is currently limited to Windows only. <br>